 far between.
 With a wide selection of restaurants, a variety of nearby hotels, and a good road connecting the town with the highway, it makes a great base.

 Environmental laws and building restrictions have so far kept growth under tight control.
 This has prevented Puerto Morelos from becoming the next Cancún or Playa del Carmen—which many locals consider a blessing.
-Although these are not the turquoise waters of Cancún, they are calm and safe.
-However, if a spectacular beach is a key part of your vacation plans, consider staying at a resort north or south of town.
+The waters here are calm and safe; however, if a spectacular beach is a key part of your vacation plans, consider staying at a resort north or south of town.

-Where Puerto Morelos shines is out at sea: the superb coral reef only 1,800 feet offshore is an excellent place to explore with a snorkel or scuba tank.
-This thriving reef and the surrounding mangrove forests are a protected national park, so you'll need to visit with a licensed guide.
-Home to 36 species of birds, the park is a draw for bird-watchers.
-(The mangroves are also a haven for mosquitoes—bring repellent, especially after dusk.)
+Where Puerto Morelos shines is out at sea: the superb Mesoamerican Barrier Reef, only 1,800 feet offshore, is an excellent place to explore with a snorkel or scuba tank.
+The reef is healthy, meaning you'll see plenty of marine life; but it and the surrounding mangrove forests are a protected national park, so you'll need to visit with a licensed guide and purchase a mandatory MX$300 conservation bracelet.
+Home to many species of birds, the park is also a draw for bird-watchers.
+(The mangroves are a haven for mosquitoes, too—bring repellent, especially after dusk.)
 Architecture fans shouldn't miss the bizarre cartoon castle at the corner of Niños Heroes and Morelos, a carved, curvy, leaning tree-house fantasy that has to be seen to be believed.